DrNochi/nOS-I/docs/repository.md

 >
 > __Naming convention:__ `junk/`*`<NAME>`*

-`junk/...` branches are used for (random) experiments, prooves of concept, etc. They may branch off of every other branch, but may never be merged back into any branch (except maybe other `junk/...` branches).
+`junk/...` branches are used for (random) experiments, proofs of concept, etc. They may branch off of every other branch, but may never be merged back into any branch (except maybe other `junk/...` branches).

 If it is expected that the changes that are made in this branch will be merged back into another branch eventually, consider using another branch type like:
 - `feature/...`